XianPaz/simpleSwapWithUI/README.md

 a) Environment Variables

-In order to properly point to sepolia, you must provide the following addresses:
+In order to properly point to sepolia, you must provide the following addresses in your `.env` file:

 `ALCHEMY_API_KEY` = API key for an alchemy node in Sepolia.
 `SEPOLIA_PRIVATE_KEY` = Wallet address which will be used to deploy which needs to have enough gas to pay for them.
 `ETHERSCAN_API_KEY` = API key used to verify contracts.

-These settings will allow `hardhat.config.js` directs to sepolia.
+These settings will allow `hardhat.config.js` to direct to sepolia.

 b) Compile contracs in local node